3d Mirror Symmetry for Instanton Moduli Spaces: Introduction

 \subsection{Quantum K-theory Rings and 3d Mirror Symmetry.}

-However, vertex functions are not the only objects that one could compare for mirror pairs of Nakajima varieties.
+The vertex functions are not the only objects that one could compare for mirror pairs of Nakajima varieties.
 Like in Gromov-Witten theory in the 2d mirror symmetry case, where the counts of rational curves produced the deformation of the cohomology ring of $X$, known as quantum cohomology ring, the K-theoretic counts of quasimaps produce similar deformation in the K-theoretic setting, namely the quantum equivariant K-theory ring $K^q_T(X)$, where $T=\mathbb{C}^{\times}_{\hbar}\times A$ is an extension of the torus $A$ by the algebraic torus $\mathbb{C}^{\times}_{\hbar}$ scaling cotangent directions in algebraic symplectic reduction producing Nakajima variety.
-One obtains a classical equivariant K-theory ring of $X$, merely by sending all K\"ahler parameters to zero.
+One obtains a classical equivariant K-theory ring of $X$, merely by sending all K\"ahler parameters to zero\footnote{We want to emphasize that we are working with the equivariant \textit{quasimap} quantum K-threory which treats $X$ as a GIT quotient and is motivated by calculations in 3d SUSY gauge theories in which the corresponding gauge linear sigma models as well-defined.}.

 As it will be shortly explained below, the relations in the quantum K-theory ring are defined by the asymptotic behavior of the solutions to qKZ equations and the statement of the mirror symmetry on the level of quantum K-theory rings is simply the isomorphism of algebras